 Q: How long is the tour/what are the hours?

-A: Tours last from 12:00pm to approximately 2:00pm.
+A: In 2020, tours last from 1:30pm to approximately 3:30pm.
 Guests are advised to come at least 10 minutes prior to the start of the tour.

 Q: Can I show up late and just tour the grounds on my own?

 A: Gates close at 2:00 and remain closed.
 Our tour is guided to ensure the safety of our residents.
 Please do not arrive after 2:00.
 If you are going to be a few minutes late, please contact us prior to the tour to let us know, so we can have staff available to check you in and catch you up to the tour group.
 Visitors arriving after 2:00 may not be let in to the grounds and are welcome to join a future tour.

 Q: How do I sign up for the tour?

 Q: What does the tour consist of?